For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at email@example.com

 Chris Richardson is a developer and architect with over 20 years of experience.
 He is a Java Champion and the author of POJOs in Action, which describes how to build enterprise Java applications with POJOs and frameworks such as Spring and Hibernate.
 Chris is the founder of the original CloudFoundry.com, an early Java PaaS (Platform-as-a-Service) for Amazon EC2.
 He consults with organizations to improve how they develop and deploy applications.
 Chris has a computer science degree from the University of Cambridge in England and lives in Oakland, CA.

-Nathaniel T. Schutta is a solution architect focussed on making usable applications.
+Nathaniel T. Schutta is a solution architect focused on making usable applications.
 A proponent of polyglot programming, Nate has written two books on Ajax and speaks regularly at various worldwide conferences, No Fluff Just Stuff symposia, universities, and Java user groups.
-In addition to his day job, Nate is an adjunct professor at the University of Minnesota where he teaches students to embrace dynamic languages.
-Most recently, Nate coauthored the book Presentation Patterns with Neal Ford and Matthew McCullough.
+In addition to his day job, Nate is an adjunct professor at the University of Minnesota, where he teaches students to embrace dynamic languages.
+Most recently, Nate coauthored Presentation Patterns with Neal Ford and Matthew McCullough.

 Stuart Sierra is a developer at Relevance, a member of Clojure/core, and the co-author of Practical Clojure (Apress, 2010).
 He is heavily involved in the development of Clojure and has written numerous open-source libraries.
 Prior to 2010, he worked at Columbia Law School on AltLaw, a groundbreaking open-source search engine for legal scholarship, making use of Hadoop, Lucene, and semantic web technologies.